 It can be hard to budget for power bills due every 3 months.
 The good news is you can ask for your bill to be calculated and sent each month.

 Ask for monthly bills to better manage your household budget.
-Two Hoots is a quick and easy way to ask your energy company for monthly bills.
+Handle My Complaint is a quick and easy way to ask your energy company for monthly bills.
 Alternatively you can pick up the phone.

 7. Payment problems, solutions

 About two out of every 10 Australians are unable to pay their electric bill at least once a year because they can't afford it.
 If you're struggling to pay your electricity bill, you're not alone but there is help available.

 Contact the company that sends out your bill and communicate that you are having difficulties paying a bill.
 Use the words 'financial hardship' and the staff member should discuss your options to repay the amount owing.
 It's really important that you contact your power company rather than ignoring follow-up requests for payment.
 If you don't organise a payment plan, you might have your power disconnected.

 If you're having problems paying a bill, use Handle My Complaint to request your energy company contact you to discuss options.

 Every energy company has a customer service department and website so you pay for these services as part of your bill.
 There are companies providing better service and greater online account access, so it pays to research what's out there.

 Chose a retailer who satisfies your needs - online billing or paper statements, access to a call centre or online communication.

 When problems arise, lodge a complaint before the bill is due.
 If you dispute a bill, you're not expected to pay the bill until the dispute is resolved.

 Contact the company that has sent your bill and ask that related outstanding payments be suspended until the complaint has been investigated.
 Get confirmation in writing that your bill has been put on hold.
 Continue to make timely payments for subsequent bills if they’re not in dispute.